This article was updated August 10, 2023.

 The following questions about SOC reports are answered below:

 There are three types of SOC reports: SOC 1, SOC 2, and SOC 3.

 SOC 1 is a report on service organization controls relevant to a user entity’s internal control over financial reporting.

-These reports specifically are intended to meet the needs of user entities and the CPAs that audit the user entities’ financial statements—user auditors— in evaluating the effect of the service organization’s controls =on the user entities’ financial statements.
+These reports are specifically intended to meet the needs of user entities and the CPAs that audit the user entities’ financial statements—user auditors— in evaluating the effect of the service organization’s controls on the user entities’ financial statements.

 Typically, these reports are restricted to the management of the service organization, user entities, and user auditors.

 When Do You Need a SOC 1 Report?